ShashankVenkat918/MultithreadingWithHashtables/README.md

 # MultithreadingWithHashtables
-Source file in C that drives one or more parallely executing threads that are operating on one shared list of lists
+Source file in C called `lab2_list.c` that drives one or more parallely executing threads that are operating on one shared list of lists

 Used **getopt** library to take various parameters like # of threads, lists, and type of locks Created and executed threads through the use of **pthread** library